Category Archives: Camera Equipment

 A RGBW filter array uses a six by six array like the X-Tran array but rather additional green filters it uses white.
 In otherwords there is no filter the open pixel allows more light to pass through the array onto the sensor.
 The colours for the white filter are estimated by looking at the surrounding coloured filters.
 The net result is superior performance in low-light situations.
 This can be done in a number of ways as illustrated in the image below.

-Should I Use My iPhone and Add a Miniature Microphone?
+Using My iPhone and Adding a Miniature Microphone?

-The iPhone has an excellent video system, which I have been using exclusively, having avoided my cameras because of the size of the files it might produce.
-However, the sound quality is an issue; solving this would mean using a mic system after looking at the Hollyland, Rode, and DJi miniature mics and comparing both the sound quality and simplicity of the kits.
-It would appear that the DJI system is likely the best solution.
+The iPhone has an excellent video system, which I used exclusively until I purchased a Pocket 3.
+I have avoided using my cameras because of their size, complexity, and flexibility.
+However, the sound quality on an iPhone is an issue; solving this would mean purchasing a microphone system.
+After researching the Hollyland, Rode, and DJI miniature mics and the sound quality and simplicity of the kits, it would appear that the DJI system is likely the best solution.

-The DJI system is wholly contained within the charging case; some accessories items do not fit with the container provided.
+The DJI system is wholly contained within the charging case.
 The DJI sound quality seems better balanced than the Rode system, emphasizing the lower tones, and the Hollywood mics seem to have too much treble.
 (DJI Mic Mini vs Rode Wireless Micro vs Hollyland Lark M2: COMPLETE Mini Mic Showdown)

-There will be savings if you consider the smaller DJI microphone system.
-However, it is a little more limited than the one that comes with the kit, as it does not independently store your recording on the microphone, nor does it have an external microphone port; it does have a more extended range, is much smaller and has a smaller transmitter.
+The smaller DJI microphone system does not independently store your recording on the microphone, like the one that comes with the Creator Combo, nor does it have an external microphone port.
+However, it does have an extended range, is much smaller and has a more miniature transmitter.
 It is also more straightforward to synchronize with a camera or phone.

 The Case for the Pocket 3

 DJI produces an app for the iPhone that allows you to view the Pocket 3 as it is recording.
-It can also download the videos, edit them on the phone, and share them.
-It also connects directly, allowing you to control the gimbal movements and view on a larger screen that provides a histogram and other information.
-The editor has a suite of tools with templates, filters, music and watermarks.
+The app can also download the videos, edit them on the phone, and share them.
+It can also upload a live broadcast to YouTube or Facebook.
+It also allows you to control the gimbal movements and view the recording on a larger screen, providing a histogram and other information.
+The editor in the application has a suite of tools with templates, filters, music, and watermarks.

 The last 27-inch iMac was engineered on an intel chip in 2020, almost immediately after the M1 chip was introduced.
 The M1 chip meant even a base model iMac was faster than a tricked-out Intel Mac.
 There was also a new operating system that advanced each year, and with each iteration, my intel machine seemed to slow down.
 This is possibly due to the advancing operating system in Adobe, Capture One, and DXO software or the increase in the megapixels of cameras.
 The machine often ceases up with the spinning “wheel of death.”
 So what are the possibilities given October’s release of new M4 Macs?
 I)